fossabot/pairfy/frontend-docs/docs/introduction.md

 # Introduction

-Pairfy is a community-governed application for trading physical products.
+Pairfy is a decentralized application for trading physical products.
-It is characterized by using blockchain technology and artificial intelligence to create a e-commerce ecosystem.
+It is a community-governed e-commerce that uses blockchain technology and artificial intelligence to generate a comprehensive value exchange ecosystem.
-Cardano's E-UTXO model provides deterministic security for transactions and contract state changes.
-Using a Cardano smart contract provides the benefit of being able to use **_ADA_** as a form of payment for the products, and even any **_stablecoin_** and **_native asset_**.
+Using a Cardano smart-contract allows to use **_ADA_**, **_stablecoin_** and **_native asset_** as a form of payment for the products.
-Each purchase of a product is managed by a separate smart contract which contains a state machine that ensures secure and efficient trade.
+The trade between the seller and the buyer is managed by an individual isolated smart contract.

 #### Differential factors